The Beauty and Bread process begins with you.

 Here’s the nitty-gritty in FAQ form:

-If you already know what you want, fill out the contact form and we will respond with next steps to get you in the queue and set up a deposit.
-We take a 50% deposit upon ordering.
-The balance, shipping, and tax if you are in Washington, are due when your pieces are completed.
+If you already know what you want, fill out the contact form and we will respond with next steps to get you in the queue.
+We take a 50% deposit upon ordering and will send that invoice to your email from QuickBooks.
+The balance, shipping, and tax if you are in Washington, are due when your pieces are completed, prior to shipment.

-If you are not quite ready to order and have any questions at all, simply fill out the same contact form and we will respond as soon as possible.
+If you are not quite ready to place the (non-refundable) deposit or have any questions at all, simply fill out the same contact form and we will respond as soon as possible.

 Delivery to the Portland metro area is free.

-Delivery to the Seattle metro area is $150.
+Delivery to the Seattle metro area is $150 for a bed.

-Beauty and Bread is the brainchild of Casey Herring; he designs and crafts handmade solid wood furniture with his team in Vancouver, Washington.
+Beauty and Bread Woodshop is the brainchild of Casey Herring, who first started tinkering with woodworking in his tiny garage.
+He now designs and crafts handmade solid wood furniture with his team in Vancouver, Washington.

-Oh!
-It comes from a passage in “The Yosemite,” a 1912 book by naturalist, explorer, and environmentalist John Muir.
+It comes from a passage in “The Yosemite,” a 1912 book by naturalist, explorer, and environmentalist John Muir, someone Casey has long admired.
 The full passage reads, “Everybody needs beauty as well as bread, places to play in and pray in, where Nature may heal and cheer and give strength to body and soul alike.”
 Our business and artistic philosophy is contained in the concept of beauty and bread, form and function.

 Sure!
 We believe that one of the greatest benefits of handmade heirloom goods is that you only need to buy it once.
 Our handmade wood furniture is designed and built to remain beautiful, functional and durable.